rdsea/bigdataplatforms/tutorials/kafka-bigdata-gcp/README.md

 ```
 Then:
 ```
-USE reddit;
+USE water1234;

 SELECT * FROM comments LIMIT 10;
 ```
-You should observe Reddit comment records persisted in Cassandra.
+You should observe water1234 records persisted in Cassandra.
 ### (Optional) Scaling and Performance Considerations

 - Increase Kafka topic partitions to improve throughput.